Career Services, Programs, and Events

 Professional Mentor Program

-The purpose of the PMP is to match current students and professionals with common interests for the academic year.
-Mentors serve as role models, offer advice on academic and career goals, and guide students as they begin to develop professional networks.
+PMP matches students with professionals for the academic year.
+Mentors serve as role models, offer advice on academic and career goals, and guide students as they develop their professional network.

-We ask that all mentors set aside two to three hours per month to participate in the mentor program.
-Mentors and mentees are encouraged to meet informally at various USC Price sponsored events.
-The 2012-2013 Professional Mentor Program saw an exponential growth in its numbers, and it is our goal to keep expanding our PMP program.
+We ask that all mentors set aside two to three hours per month when participating in the program.
+Mentors and mentees are encouraged to meet informally, and/or at various USC Price-sponsored events.

 The Externship Program is an extended “shadowing” opportunity for undergraduate and graduate students.
-It is concentrated around spring break so students can spend three to five days actively working with professionals on substantive projects.
-The externship program provides students real-world exposure to an occupational area relevant to their area of study.
+It is concentrated around spring break so students can spend three to five days working directly with professionals on substantive projects.

 Professionals are able to examine the student’s interest, skills, and competencies as a potential future employee or intern.